-In 2021 the world is consuming more video than ever before.
+In 2022 the world is consuming more video than ever before.
 Over 720,000 hours of video are uploaded to YouTube every day.
 That’s 500 hours of video being uploaded per minute.
+Are you using video on your law firm website?

 Still on the fence?
 Here are 5 reasons why you should be using video on your law firm website.